 MUSA – An Underwater Museum Off Isla Mujeres

-The MUSA, or Museo Subacuático de Arte, is the brainchild of Jason DeCaires Taylor, a British artist who was motivated to act after the devastation of 2008′s Hurricane Wilma.
+The MUSA, or Museo Subacuático de Arte, is the brainchild of Jason DeCaires Taylor, a British artist who was motivated to act after the devastation wreaked by 2008’s Hurricane Wilma.
 By designing sculptures and placing them on the sandy bottom of the sea, Taylor was fulfilling two purposes.
 First, he was creating an artificial reef onto which coral would grow and within which sea life might flourish.
 Second, he was diverting human attention away from the overtaxed natural reef.

 More images from the underwater museum: